-Suite 410, 900 Howe Street Vancouver, BC Canada V6Z 2N3

-P: 604.660.4700 TF: 1.800.663.1385 F: 604.660.1102
+Suite 410, 900 Howe Street Vancouver, BC Canada V6Z 2N3 P: 604.660.4700 TF: 1.800.663.1385 F: 604.660.1102

-Sent via email Letter L-29-23

-Re: Customer Choice Program - Dispute (Acct / Easy Energy Inc.

-Dear

-The British Columbia Utilities Commission (BCUC) is in receipt of your Customer Choice dispute and has considered the evidence relating to this matter.
+Sent via email Letter L-40-23 Re: Customer Choice Program - Dispute (Acct ) / Easy Energy Inc. Dear Ms. The British Columbia Utilities Commission (BCUC) is in receipt of your Customer Choice dispute and has considered the evidence relating to this matter.
 The BCUC's findings are outlined below.

-Nature of the Dispute

-(Customer) filed the dispute on the basis of an invalid contract, citing an unauthorized signature.

-Evidence and Other Considerations

-The Agreement dated February 15, 2023, for Customer filed the dispute on April 20, 2023.
-The

-According to the Customer, the contract was signed by the Manager for who did not have signing authority stating the "Gas marketer obtained signature from employee not authorised to sign" [sic].

-After the dispute was filed, Easy Energy Inc. (Easy Energy, Easy) noted that it had attempted to reach a resolution with but was unsuccessful.
-Further, Easy Energy stated it would "encourage to reach out to Easy directly as we remain open to providing options to this matter."
+Nature of the Dispute (Customer) filed the dispute on the basis of an invalid contract, citing the cancellation date.
+Evidence and Other Considerations The Agreement dated December 5, 2022, for a came into effect April 1, 2023.
+The Customer filed the dispute on June 22, 2023.
+According to the Customer, a cancellation request was submitted to Easy Energy Inc. (Easy Energy) on January 3, 2023 by email.
+Further stating that was closed over the "holidays" as a reason for the late notice of cancellation.
+After the dispute was filed, Easy Energy noted that was enrolled in the Customer Choice program on December 13, 2022.
+Further, upon receipt of request to cancel their contract the 10-day cancellation period had ended 11 days prior.
+Easy Energy was unable to come to a resolution with the Customer and stated it would "encourages a representative of to reach out to Easy as we remain open to providing options for an amicable resolution".
 Easy Energy stated there is no valid reason to terminate the Agreement.

-During the Third-Party Verification (TPV) call, which was recorded and provided as evidence in the dispute, on behalf of the Customer, confirmed that:
+During the Third-Party Verification (TPV) call, which was recorded and provided as evidence in the dispute, confirmed that: • Her title is Owner of ; • She has the authority to bind agreements for the organization; She was provided with a copy of the signed Agreement;

-- She has the authority to bind agreements for the organization; - She was provided with a copy of the signed Agreement; - She agreed to a price of no more than \$8.00 for a term of five years; - She understood that she may or may not save money in the Customer Choice Program; and - She has the right to cancel the Agreement without penalty within 10 days.
+- She agreed to a price of no more than \$8.75 for a term of five years; and - She has the right to cancel the Agreement without penalty within 10 days.